-I had to plug the hole in my life that was flowing out the bottom of the jar.
+I had to plug the hole in my life that was flowing out the bottom of the mason jar.
 I needed to stand in faith that the Father has a plan to fill me back up and believe in the blessings he has provided in my life.

-When I got home, I grabbed another jar, picked some more camellias and filled the jar with fresh, clean water.
+When I got home, I grabbed another mason jar, picked some more camellias and filled the jar with fresh, clean water.
 Every day I looked at their intricate beauty.
 I noticed how each flower was unique to the other in petal color and shape.
 The tree was full of camellias that looked the same until you studied them and saw how different they were.

 I prayed for God to show me the intricate beauty in my life again and to remember that I am not alone.
 Hiding from truth only breeds a silence that spreads to others who need to share their truth too.

 Won’t you stand with me beneath the beauty of our lives and reach out when you need a hand or plug the hole in your jar?

 If you enjoyed this story then you will love my new book,